 When it comes to eating your vegan jackfruit burger, you’ll want to pick the right ingredients to serve it with.
 I recommend eating it in a vegan brioche bun, which are now readily available in most supermarkets, otherwise, try out a ciabatta roll.

 Dollop each side with a vegan mayo, I love this spicy mayo from Vurger Co.

-Add in some salad, a few slices of tomato, maybe even a few gherkins, and serve up alongside some homemade potato wedges.
+Add in some salad, a few slices of tomato, and maybe even a few gherkins, and serve up alongside some homemade potato wedges.

 Vegan jackfruit burger patty recipe